 The model we reviewed is available for £1,600 / €1,900 (around $2,250, AU$3,000) though as previously mentioned, it's not currently available outside of China or Europe right now.
 This makes it a tricky sell as both the M1 MacBook Air and the Windows Surface Laptop 4 are subjectively better laptops at a much smaller price point, but the asking price isn't wholly unexpected for an ultrabook in the 'premium' category.

 It's still pricey, but for a luxury price tag you're getting some pretty luxury (if not quirky) features.
 Working out if this is a suitable laptop for you will mostly boil down to how many of these niche benefits you will actually use, which could in turn justify how expensive it is.
-For anyone not looking to drop a hefty sum of cash on a device or look into importing a device from overseas, there are cheaper laptops available that will suit your needs.
+For anyone not looking to drop a hefty sum of cash on a device or look into importing a device from overseas, there are laptop deals available that will suit your needs.

 The design of the Huawei MateBook X Pro is absolutely where it shines, but even then it couldn't pass up raising a few eyebrows.
 Only two finishes are available – Space Grey and Emerald Green, which might understandably confuse you given the photos of the product dotted throughout this review clearly display a blue laptop.
 Apparently, this is the Emerald Green finish, which is even bluer in life than our photographs would suggest, perhaps teal at a push.